G3DP is a manufacturing platform designed to 3D "print" clear glass developed by MIT researchers.

 Not only that: it can make them graduated by varying their thickness and through other steps also modify the degree of opacity of a glass and its coloring, the index of transmission, reflection and refraction of light, and all the other parameters of any type of glass.

-The platform is based on a thermal printer with two heating chambers: the upper one acts as an oven and "toner", the lower one serves to temper the glass produced.
+The platform is based on a thermal printer with two heating chambers: the upper one acts as an oven and as a "toner", the lower one serves to temper the glass produced.
 The system operates at a temperature of over 1000 degrees centigrade and can create a single product at each cycle.
 The molten material passes through a nozzle with aluminum and silica, reinforcing itself.

 He is a robotic "master glassmaker": an ancient art that can find applications and realizations unimaginable until now.